Mala (caste): Mala Masti

+Copper-plate commendation (reported)

+The same 2023 study reports a Telugu copper-plate citation dated to around 1515 CE and attributes it to the reign of the Vijayanagara emperor Krishna Deva Raya (reigned 1509–1529).
+The article states that the copper plate (described as weighing about two kilograms) came to light near Farijallipeta, close to Rajanagaram in East Godavari district, and that it commended Mala Mastis as devoted soldiers.
+Krishna Deva Raya's reign dates are given by standard reference works.

 In the 19th century, many Malas, especially in coastal Andhra, converted to Lutheranism after the arrival of Christian missionaries.

 In 1917, Bhagya Reddy Varma & Aringe Ramaswamy organised Adi-Andhra movement led Malas alongside Madigas to be part of Dravidian ideology.
 In the census of 1931, about a lot of them mentioned their castes as Adi Andhra and were officially included into the list of Depressed Classes in 1935 Govt. of India Acts and later got carried in 1950 Constitution of India.

 With the advent of the Green revolution, Reddys, who had bought up lands from the erstwhile Brahmin landlords.
 However, the landless Dalits (mainly Malas) and backward classes still faced dire circumstances due to lack of support from various governments.
 Dalits were unable to obtain land, or quality education.
 Starting in the 1980s with the political ascendancy of the Reddy communities, Malas and other Dalits became the targets of violence with increasing frequency and brutality.
 Influenced by Ambedkarite and Marxist thought, the Dalit Mahasabha, with charismatic leaders such as Katti Padma Rao and Bhojja Tarakam sought the annihilation of caste and untouchability through social transformation, very different from the Gandhian ideals of "upliftment."
 Their demands also included true land reform.
 A boost to their organization occurred after the brutal Tsundur massacre of 1991, where Reddys slaughtered 8 Malas.
 However, the movement was weakened when Rao sought to enter electoral politics.